tokio-rs/website/content/blog/2026-05-14-announcing-toasty-0-6-0.md

 description: "May 14, 2026"
 ---

-It has been a bit more than a month since Toasty's initial crates.io release, and what a month it has been, not just with Toasty.
-We also had our first TokioConf (talk recordings will be announced soon).
+It has been a bit more than a month since Toasty's initial [crates.io release], and what a month it has been, not just with Toasty.
+We also had our first [TokioConf] (talk recordings will be announced soon).
 But, there also has been a lot of development on Toasty itself.
 We published v0.4, 0.5, and 0.6.
 These came in pretty rapid succession.
 I didn't have much time to announce them officially, so I will do it as a batch here.

-First, in case you haven't heard about Toasty yet.
+First, in case you haven't heard about [Toasty] yet.
 Toasty is an asynchronous ORM for the Rust programming language that prioritizes ease of use.
 Toasty supports both SQL and NoSQL databases.
 Today, on the NoSQL front, only DynamoDB works, but I'm hoping to get more support in the coming months.
-The guide has lots of details.
+The [guide] has lots of details.

 Now, what is new since v0.3.